dockstore/dockstore-documentation/docs/faq.rst

 4. Send a message to the ``admins`` group.

 ..
 Note:: If you are unable to see a ``New Message`` button on the mail page, you may be considered a new user and have insufficient privileges. \
-   Viewing 30 topics over 10 minutes will raise your privileges.
+   Entering 5 topics and viewing 30 posts over a minimum of 10 minutes will raise your privileges. \
    You will be notified of any privilege changes to your account via the mailbox.

 Any last tips on using Dockstore?